zalando/nakadi/README.md

 Please also note that when stream is started the client receives a header `X-Nakadi-StreamId` which should be used when committing cursors.

+To see a full list of parameters which can be used to control a stream of events please see an API specification in [swagger](api/nakadi-event-bus-api.yaml) file.

 #### Subscription Cursors
 In Subscription API cursors have the following structure:
 ```sh